scala/scala-lang/blog/_posts/2025-03-24-evolving-scala.md

 Scala thus needs a steady stream of improvements to sustain it, to give people and projects a reason to pick the language.
 We might get things wrong — there is no guaranteed path to success — but a feature freeze is a guaranteed path to stagnation and failure.

-# Open Problems in the Scala Ecosystem
+# Open problems in the Scala ecosystem

 The Scala ecosystem is not without its issues.
 Here we will briefly cover what we think are the biggest challenges that Scala faces today, and what we have done or will do about them going forward.